 Like all hybrids or ‘designer dogs’ the final blend is a meld of the two breeds and each individual pomchi dog has their own personality and is very much their own dog.

-One of the outstanding things about the pomchi dogs is their peppy character.
-Never was it more apt than to say of the Pomchi that they have a big personality in a little package.
+One of the outstanding things about Pomchi dogs is their peppy character.
+Never was it more apt than to say that they have a big personality for a small pooch.

 This is in part down to both the parent purebreds being dogs that are renowned for knowing their own mind and acting upon it.